Origin: Yame, Fukuoka, Japan

 Enjoy the moment!" 期間限定冬の華 八女煎茶 Kikan gentei fuyu no hana

 Gyokuro Fuyu no Hana is a newlimited edition tea from Hoshino Seichaen, produced annually in mid-November.
 It is an extremelyspecial and exclusive tea because of the particular type of production.
-Gyokuro is rolled and dried by hand on a table heated with wood charcoal.This method of preparation is called "Hoiro" which is also the name of the table they use in this case for rolling and cooking the Gyokuro leaves.
+Gyokuro is rolled and dried by hand on a table heated with wood charcoal.
+This method of preparation is called "Hoiro" which is also the name of the table they use in this case for rolling and cooking the Gyokuro leaves.
 The table is covered with rice paper, and is heated from below.
 In many places, it is heated with electric wires, but traditionally wood charcoal is used.

 Here is Sencha Fuyu no Hana, prepared by the same method of preparation.

-Production of Gyokuro Fuyu no Hana
+Manufacturing of Gyokuro Fuyu no Hana

 The Hoiro has become a symbol of handcrafted tea preparation, but in the past it was the only table used for leaf tea preparation.
 At one time everything was made by hand, and machine production was considered special.
 However, the traditional method is a job that requires special skill and practice.
 It is a craft that can be learned only by practice, through the teaching of the few living masters or on one's own.

-As the tea toasts, it becomes more and more moist, exuding fragrant aromas.
+As the tea roasts, it becomes more and more moist, exuding fragrant aromas.
 The aroma becomes more and more intense.
 The most important thing is to decide when the tea is ready, when to stop, when to end the process.
 It is said that at some point during the roasting process, an intensity of aroma is generated that almost acts as a bell.
 At this point the tea needs to be handled more gently in the final moments over the fire, then removed from the table and cooled.
-Overheated and not well cooled tea will have aroma deficiencies and will give the feeling of tea already consumed.
-In short, professionalism is key!
+Overheated and not well cooled tea will have flavor deficiencies and will give the feeling of tea already consumed.
+In short, professionalism is paramount!

-Here is a short video on the production.
+Here is a short video on production.

 Features and preparation